sethta/no-page-comment/readme.txt

 = Why aren't comments and trackbacks being disabled? =

-Javascript probably isn't active on your browser.
-Enable javascript for the plugin to work correctly.

-= Why are comments disabled in posts as well? =

-This is most likely due to a setting in WordPress.
-Go to the 'Discussion' settings page and make sure that comments are enabled.
-This is required for the plugin to work properly.
+There are two possible issues for this.
+The first is that you are using a version of WordPress earlier than 3.4 and have javascript disabled as it relies on jQuery.
+WordPress version of 3.4 and later do not require javascript.

+The second possible issue is that you are duplicating a post or page.
+This plugin only works when you are on a new post/page screen, while plugins that duplicate posts, duplicate the post first and then take you to an edit screen.
+Unfortunately, there is no way to get around this issue, so if you plan on using a duplication plugin, then you will just have to remember to disable your comments.

 = Why can't I enable comments of custom post type: "X" =

 Depending on your theme or plugin that created custom post type "X", that post type may not have comments set up.
-If this is the case, this plugin cannot help you and you will have to talk to that theme/plugin author.
+If this is the case, this plugin cannot help you and you will have to talk to your theme/plugin author.

+= Why is "Comments are closed" or some other text displayed after I disable my comments? =

+Many themes will include text to show that comments are not enabled on a post.
+To remove it, you would need to talk to your theme author.

 = How do I modify the comment settings on an individual post or page? =